 This may be early or late, may be attributable to inadequate analgesia during the first postoperative period or may be a pointer to postoperative complication.

 Gastric sleeve surgery is often done by a laparoscopic approach with single or multiple ports (small incisions of about 1cm) created to facilitate the introduction of the equipment into the abdominal cavity and for the removal of the resected stomach.
 You may begin to feel pain at the port sites after you have recovered from anesthesia.
-However, with the provision of opioid analgesics, the pain should subside, and by the third-day post-op, you should only require a minimal dose of a weaker analgesic.
+However, with the provision of opioid analgesics, the pain should subside, and by the third-day post-op, you should only require a minimal dose of a weaker painkiller.

 Persistence of severe pain at the port site after the third-day post-op may be a pointer to surgical site infection or intra-abdominal abscess.
-This will require thorough evaluation with the use of effective antibiotics, analgesics and possible drainage in the case of an abscess.
+This will require thorough evaluation with the use of active antibiotics, analgesics and possible drainage in the case of an abscess.

 The most unwanted complication of gastric sleeve surgery is leakage from the staple site.
 The presentation can be early or late.
 Generalized abdominal pain is one of the cardinal symptoms of a gastric leak.
 Other symptoms include abdominal distension, fever, vomiting, an increase in heart rate, etc. clinical evaluation with the appropriate investigation will confirm the diagnosis.
 Treatment may require surgical exploration to seal the leakage site and lavage the peritoneal cavity, followed by antibiotics and analgesics.